%20(1).png)

 Planet Youth originated in Iceland, and over the course of twenty years and beyond has seen significant changes to the attitudes and activities of teenagers in the country.

-Watch a video about the difference it has made in Iceland here
+Watch a video about the difference Planet Youth has made in Iceland here

 Evidence shows that if we want to make a real difference to young people’s health and wellbeing, we need to start by thinking about what we as adults can do to support them to make better choices earlier.